 There also is no systematic way to collect a traditional probability sample of the general population using the internet.
 There is no national list of email addresses from which people could be sampled, and there is no standard convention for email addresses, as there is for phone numbers, that would allow random sampling.
 Internet surveys of the general public must thus first contact people by another method, such as through the mail or by phone, and ask them to complete the survey online.

-Because of these limitations, surveyors use two main strategies for surveying the general population using the internet.
-One strategy is to randomly sample people using another mode (mail, telephone or face-to-face) and ask them to complete the survey on the web.
-Some of the surveys may allow respondents to complete the survey by a variety of modes.
-This method is used for one-time surveys and for creating internet panels (such as the GfK KnowledgePanel), where people regularly complete surveys online.
+Because of these limitations, researchers use two main strategies for surveying the general population using the internet.
+One strategy is to randomly sample and contact people using another mode (mail, telephone or face-to-face) and ask them to complete a survey on the web.
+Some of the surveys may allow respondents to complete the survey by a variety of modes and therefore potentially avoid the undercoverage problem created by the fact that not everyone has access to the web.
+This method is used for one-time surveys and for creating survey panels where all or a portion of the panelists take surveys via the web (such as the GfK KnowledgePanel and more recently the Pew Research Center’s American Trends Panel).
 Contacting respondents using probability-based sampling via another mode allows surveyors to estimate a margin of error for the survey (see Why probability sampling for more information).

-The Pew Research Center has also conducted internet surveys of random samples of elite populations, where respondents complete the survey online and are sometimes also able to complete the survey by telephone.
-For example, see Public Praises Science; Scientists Fault Public, Media.
+The Pew Research Center has also conducted internet surveys of random samples of elite and special populations, where a list of the population exists and can be used to draw a random sample.
+Then, the sampled persons are asked to complete the survey online or by other modes.
+For example, see the scientist survey reported in Public Praises Science; Scientists Fault Public, Media.